partyparrot/GitHunt-API-code-tour/connector.md

 Lastly, we pass in the GitHub API keys into the constructor.
 This lets the connector automatically pass those through, so we don't have to do it anywhere else in our code.

-None of this code is GraphQL-specific - in fact, you might want a similar GitHub wrapper even if you're building a REST API.
+None of this code is GraphQL-specific—in fact, you might want a similar GitHub wrapper even if you're building a REST API.
 But GraphQL helps us organize our code so that we decouple the API layer and schema from the data fetching logic.